 How do I issue a bulk upload to a DynamoDB table?

-I want to do bulk upload data to my Amazon DynamoDB table.
+I want to upload data in bulk to my Amazon DynamoDB table.
+How can I do this?

 Use one of the following options to upload data to DynamoDB in bulk.